nick-shaw/blackmagic-io/README.md

 Get video settings object for a display mode.

 **`set_matrix(matrix: Matrix)`**
 Set the Y'CbCr matrix (Rec.601/709/2020) used for Y'CbCr encoding and signalled on the wire (VPID for SDI, AVI InfoFrame for HDMI).
 Not HDR-specific — every Y'CbCr signal needs a matrix.
-Also default-fills HDR Static Metadata primaries / white point / mastering luminance from the matrix name (only meaningful for PQ output; the SDK zeroes the InfoFrame for HLG and SDR).
+Also default-fills HDR Static Metadata primaries / white point / mastering luminance from the matrix name (only meaningful for PQ output; the SDK suppresses HDR static metadata for HLG and SDR).
 Call `set_static_metadata()` afterwards to override the defaults.
-Must be called before `setup_output()`.

 **`set_eotf(eotf: Eotf)`**
 Set the EOTF (`SDR`, `PQ`, or `HLG`).
-Setting to non-`SDR` triggers HDR Static Metadata InfoFrame transmission on the next emitted frame; setting back to `SDR` suppresses it.
-Must be called before `setup_output()`.
+Setting to non-`SDR` triggers HDR Static Metadata InfoFrame transmission on the next `display_frame()` emission; setting back to `SDR` suppresses it.

 **`set_static_metadata(static_metadata: HdrStaticMetadata)`**
 Set HDR Static Metadata (per SMPTE ST 2086 / CEA-861.3 Type 1) with explicit display primaries, white point, mastering display luminance, and content light level fields.
 Overrides the defaults set by `set_matrix()`.
 Only meaningful for PQ output.
-Must be called before `setup_output()`.

-**HDMI vs SDI when changing HDR metadata mid-stream:** SDI carries metadata per-frame in the VPID, so SDI consumers see updated metadata on the very next frame after a setter call.
-On HDMI, the HDR Static Metadata InfoFrame is sticky — it does not update until new video data is sent — so after changing metadata mid-stream you must call `display_frame()` again for HDMI consumers to see the new values.
-The frame contents do not need to change; pushing the same frame is enough to refresh the InfoFrame.
+**Changing HDR metadata mid-stream:** Every wire-frame the DeckLink emits carries the metadata from the last committed frame.
+Video data and metadata (matrix tag, EOTF, HDR static metadata) live in hardware registers / buffers that are updated atomically by `display_frame()`; the output continuously re-emits whatever's currently in them until the next commit.
+So `set_matrix()` / `set_eotf()` / `set_static_metadata()` stage changes in internal state but don't reach the wire until the next `display_frame()` call.
+Applies to both SDI and HDMI.
+The frame contents do not need to change — calling `display_frame()` with the existing buffer commits any pending metadata changes alongside it.

 **`setup_output(settings: VideoSettings) -> bool`**
 Setup output with detailed settings.